Share the article!

 One of the most frustrating things for a client is working with a freelancer who doesn't meet deadlines.

-6. Not being professional
+6. not being professional

 There are a few things you can do to ensure you act professionally.

-7. Don't set boundaries
+7. Don't set limits

 Whatever it is, setting boundaries will help you maintain a healthy work-life balance.